thenumbernine/symmath-lua/README.md

 ### Overall

 `symmath.setup(args)`
+`symmath(args)`
 Use this if you want to copy the symmath namespace into the global namespace.
 `args` can include the following:
-`implicitVars` - set this to `true` to create a variable from any reference to an uninitialized variable.
+`implicitVars` - Set this to `true` to create a variable from any reference to an uninitialized variable.
 Otherwise variables must be initialized manually.
+`env` - The destination to copy the symmath namespace into.
+Default is `_G` / the global namespace.
+`MathJax` - Set this to `true to enable MathJax output, to print MathJax.header, and to set a global function `printbr` for performing a typical `print` followed by a `<br>`.
+	Assign `MathJax` to a table to override specific values within the `symmath.export.MathJax` singleton variable.

 Using `symmath` without `symmath.setup()`.
 ```